MicrosoftDocs/ATADocs/ATPDocs/isp-overview.md

 # Microsoft Defender for Identity's identity security posture assessments

 Typically, organizations of all sizes have limited visibility into whether or not their on-premises apps and services could introduce a security vulnerability to their organization.
-The problem of limited visibility is especially true with regards to use of unsupported or outdated components.
+The problem of limited visibility is especially true regarding use of unsupported or outdated components.

-While your company may invest significant time and effort on hardening identities and identity infrastructure (such as Active Directory, Active Directory Connect) as an on-going project, it is easy to remain unaware of common misconfigurations and use of legacy components that represent one of the greatest threat risks to your organization.
+While your company may invest significant time and effort on hardening identities and identity infrastructure (such as Active Directory, Active Directory Connect) as an on-going project, it's easy to remain unaware of common misconfigurations and use of legacy components that represent one of the greatest threat risks to your organization.
 Microsoft security research reveals that most identity attacks utilize common misconfigurations in Active Directory and continued use of legacy components (such as NTLMv1 protocol) to compromise identities and successfully breach your organization.
 To combat this effectively, [!INCLUDE [Product long](includes/product-long.md)] now offers proactive identity security posture assessments to detect and suggest improvement actions across your on-premise Active Directory configurations.

 ## What do Defender for Identity identity security posture assessments provide?